jackbrighton/how-to-web/image-optimization.md

 The second image has a file size of less than 12 percent of the first.
 You can probably see a slight degradation in the image quality.
 But most people would not notice the difference between these two on a web page.

-On the web we should not use any image with a file size of 939 Kilobytes.
+On the web we should never use any image with a file size like 939 Kilobytes.
 This will slow the loading of the page, especially on slower connections and mobile devices.
 We want to keep website images under 100 KB if we can, and much lower for smaller images.
 For example, here’s the same image reduced in dimensions:

 ![image of Fragile Arch]
 (img/arches-300px.jpg)